catthiba/project-thesis/README.md

 ### Windows

 Connect to the Shimmer sensor units through the Bluetooth UI.
 This is found under bluetooth setting.
 Click on "Add Bluetooth or other device", then on "Bluetooth".
 Find the shimmer device you want to connect and doubble click on it.
-It will ask you for a pin, type in the pin "1234" => connect => done
+It will ask you for a pin, type in the pin "1234", click "connect" => "done".

 To check which comport it is using the device is using, click on "More Bluetooth options" => "Com Ports".
 Here you will see overview of COM ports, the direction and name of device.
 If the device do not have an outgoing COM port already you have to add on by clicking "Add...", check of for outgoing, find the device in the dropdown list and click "Ok".
 Note which COM port the device have, because when you are running the scripts you need to know which comport to use.